CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 ### Import your data

-The data for this lesson comes from [MoveBank](https://www.moveban.org), an amazing repository of tracking data for animals all over the world.
+The data for this lesson comes from [MoveBank](https://www.movebank.org), an amazing repository of tracking data for animals all over the world.
 The dataset we'll be working with is from a white stork's trip over 303 days from Greece, through the Middle East, to Sub-Saharan Africa, and back.

-Copy the following link and import it into your account.
+Copy the following link to import the data into your account.
 Make sure the table name is `academy_torque_stork`.
 The file will take up about 8 MB in your account.

 {% highlight html %}
 http://academy.cartodb.com/d/academy_torque_stork.zip